-I recently saw a LinkedIn post on the subject of “What is Agile Project Management?” and how is it different?
-Let’s start with the standard PMI definition of project management from PMBOK:
+There’s a lot of confusion on the subject of “What is Agile Project Management?” and how is it different?
+Let’s start with the standard PMI definition of “Project Management” from PMBOK that exists today:

-“the application of knowledge, skills, tools and techniques to the project activities to meet project requirements”
+“The application of knowledge, skills, tools and techniques to the project activities to meet project requirements”

-What’s Wrong With This Definition?
+What’s Wrong With That Definition?

 We need to significantly expand that thinking to embrace the idea that a project manager may play a role in a much more uncertain environment where:

 Many people may claim that is not “project management” because there have been so many well-established stereotypes that have developed over the years about what “project management” is.
 So the first challenge is to get past many of the stereotypes that exist about what “project management” is.

 Project Management Stereotypes